istoph/editor/README.md

        lines from the clipboard will be distributed across the selected lines.

        Alt + Shift + S
-         Sort the selected lines (lexicographical by code‐point)
+         Sort the selected lines (lexicographical by code-point)

        Alt + x
          Opens a command line.
 Type "help" for help.